sganz/CrankWheel/README.md

 ## Wheel Parameters
 All default measurements are in inches, and degrees.
 If you are running QCAD in metric just change the values in the parameter dialog to be what you need.
 For bolt holes their are 2 sets, but are the same settings for either.
+Most all dimensions are in reference to a diameter.
+Generally parameters set to 0 will disable it's functionality.

 - Wheel Diameter - Specifies the OUTER diameter of the wheel
 - Center Hole Diameter - Center hole of the wheel, set to 0 if no hole desired